 Nezahualcóyotl: The believers delivered several thousand texts near the hall with invitations to a short series of gospel meetings that commenced December 15.
 More than a dozen attended, as well as several of the believers’ relatives.

-Guasave: A group of close to 100 believers was here from December 28 through January 1 to deliver about 80,000 John 3:16 Seed Sower texts with invitations to gospel meetings that commenced on December 29 with Leonel Chavez and John Dennison.
+Guasave: A group of close to 100 believers was here from December 28 through January 1 to deliver about 80,000 John 3:16 Seed Sower texts with invitations to gospel meetings that commenced on December 29 with John Dennison.
 Texts were delivered not only in Guasave, with a population of about 75,000 people, but also in Guamuchil and several other towns and villages within a 30 minute radius.
 The reception of the texts and the initial interest were encouraging, and prayers are valued for blessing in salvation.

 Hermosillo: A young lady in her early 20’s, brought up in a Catholic home, was saved this fall and baptized in December.
 Her friend and neighbor of many years was received into fellowship early in 2014 and invited her to meetings.
 A few of her relatives attended the gospel meeting for the first time and listened respectfully.